CompetitiveCodingBerkeley/website/content/decal/_index.md

 ## Coursework

 The class is composed of two components, the lecture between 6:30-8 PM on Mondays introducing concepts and a corresponding weekly assignment due at Sunday midnight.
+Two homework assignments will be dropped!
 We expect the homework to take around one hour of work.
 Some homeworks may have optional challenge problems.
+Homework will be conducted through Codeforces.

-Remote office hours will be available on discord for which we will post schedules for after lecture.
+Remote office hours will be available on discord; schedules will be announced later this week.

 ## Grading